Starting a Courier Business

 If you're a motorcycle courier or bike courier, you'll need some protection from other road users and the weather - the cold and the rain.

 For all businesses, you should look at public liability insurance to guard against third party unforeseen events and if you should mislay a package or deliver it late.
 Additionally, you'll need van insurance, which can be expensive.
 We've provided a section so you can get courier van insurance quotes online from Direct Line, who offer excellent discounts and incentives for you.

-Like most businesses you won't be busy all of the time, but other times you'll be stretched.
-Usually the weekends are the quietest, with probably Thursdays the busiest at the end of the week where deadlines are being met.
+Like most businesses, you won't be busy all of the time, but other times you'll be stretched.
+Usually, the weekends are the quietest periods, with probably Thursdays the busiest at the end of the week where companies need to meet deadlines.
 The end of the month is also like this.